HardisonInk.com

 Noon –

 The Trenton Senior Center located at 1439 CR 307A in Trenton hosts a monthly birthday party with a special meal, cake and ice cream.
 All activities are free at the center.
 Over 60 years old please.
 For more information call 352-463-2940.
-The center will be closed until Sept.
-18, 2023, so the county can use it for a special needs shelter.

 EVERY SECOND SATURDAY